China and the World Trade Organization: United States' role

-Formal diplomatic relations between the United States and the People's Republic of China were not established until 1979, and even afterwards, trade relations were hampered by the high tariff rates of the Smoot–Hawley Tariff Act of 1930.
+Formal diplomatic relations between the United States and the People's Republic of China were not established until 1979, and even afterward, trade relations were hampered by the high tariff rates of the Smoot–Hawley Tariff Act of 1930.
 After the two governments settled asset claims dating from the Korean War in 1950, Congress temporarily granted China most favored nation status in 1980.
-However, Chinese-American trade was still hindered by the Jackson–Vanik amendment of 1974, which made trade with the United States contingent on certain human rights metrics.
-The Jackson–Vanik restrictions could not apply, however, to WTO members, because of WTO rules that prohibit this kind of discrimination.
+Chinese-American trade was still hindered by the Jackson–Vanik amendment of 1974, which made trade with the United States contingent on certain human rights metrics.

 By 1984, the United States had become China's third-largest trading partner, and China became America's 14th largest.
-However, the annual renewal of China's MFN status was constantly challenged by anti-Chinese pressure groups during US congressional hearings.
+The annual renewal of China's MFN status was constantly challenged by anti-Chinese pressure groups during US congressional hearings.
 For example, U.S. imports from China almost doubled within five years from $51.5 billion in 1996 to $102 billion in 2001.
 The American textile industry lobbied Congress for, and received, tariffs on Chinese textiles according to the WTO Agreement on Textiles and Clothing.
 In reaction to the 1989 Tiananmen Square protests' suppression, the Bush I administration and Congress imposed administrative and legal constraints on investment, exports, and other trade relations with China.